timscott/flipit/README.markdown

 		<add key="myFeatureIsOn" value="false"/>
 	</appSettings>

-To flip the feature on, change the value to `true`.
+To flip the feature back on, change the value to `true`.
 When you're sure you never want to flip it off again, delete the setting.
 (You don't need some old setting hanging around cluttering things up.)

 ## More Complex Scenario